Daniel-SanchezG/VORTEX_FINAL/README.md

 - Find a new folder called "outputs"
 - Inside you will find another folder with date and time (for example "experiment_AAAAMMDD_HHMMSS")

-This folder contains your results organised into:
+This folder contains the trianing results organised into:

 - **plots**: Graphs and visualisations